KoenVingerhoets/hello-world-dapp/README.md

 1. See the dapp by opening `http://localhost:3000` in a browser.
 1. Whenever you make a change to a JavaScript file (such as `HelloWorld.js`), you need to re-bundle it before you can see the change reflected in the browser.
 Do this by re-running the command `npm run build` and then refresh your browser.

+## Development of Decerver and Hello World tests

+These scripts assuming that Decerver is in the `../decerver` directory.

+1. Run `run-helloworldone.sh` in one window.
+2. Type `npm start` to start Decerver.
+3. Run `run-hellworldtest.sh` in another window.
+4. Type `npm start` to start the tests.

 # Copyright

 Copyright 2015 Eris Industries